Things to do in St. Augustine with kids

 Check Out Genung’s Fish Camp

 Genung’s Fish Camp started as a local bait shop in 1948.
-It still sells bait and tackle to customers looking to do a little fishing while on vacation in St. Augustine.
+It still sells bait and tackle to customers looking to fish while on vacation in St. Augustine.

-If you don’t want to fish from shore, you can rent a kayak or paddleboard from Genung’s.
+If you don’t want to fish from shore, rent a kayak or paddleboard from Genung’s.

 Play a Round of Mini Golf

 There are a few places to play mini-golf around St. Augustine.
-Yet Fiesta Falls Mini Golf almost always tops the list.
-This is one of the best things to do with kids in St. Augustine.
+Fiesta Falls Mini Golf almost always tops the list.
+If your family loves mini-golf, add this to your list of the best things to do in St. Augustine with kids.
+18 holes include eight waterfalls and a 65-foot-tall ship.

 Rent a Bike and Ride

 One of the best kid-friendly activities in St. Augustine is renting a bike to ride.
-The city is relatively bike-friendly.
-You can easily ride along the side roads and sidewalks.
+The city is relatively bike-friendly and you can easily ride along the side roads and sidewalks.

 Go Back in Time at Colonial Quarter

-Colonial Quarter is a 2-acre family-friendly St. Augustine attraction.
-Your family can relive the past by stepping back in time to the 16th to 18th-century buildings.
+Colonial Quarter is a 2-acre, family-friendly St. Augustine attraction.
+Your family can relive the past by returning to the 16th to 18th-century buildings.

-There are quite a few interactive exhibits here.
-You can visit an 18th-century soldier’s home.
-Or climb the water tower.
-There is even a gunsmith firing weapons in the garrison.
+There are quite a few interactive exhibits here including an 18th-century soldier’s home.

 Take a Boat Tour